poga/KubeScript/README.md

 ## Setup

-To build app with kubescript, you need the following tools installed:
+To start, you need the following tools installed on your computer:

-* kubectl and a kubernetes cluster
+* kubectl
 * [conduit](https://conduit.io/)

+You also need a working kubernetes cluster.